Common Name: Ahipa

 Not known in a truly wild situation.

-Prefers a light rich well-drained sandy soil[
+].
+Prefers a fertile, well-drained, sandy to loamy soil[

 ].
 It has produced good yields when grown in a greenhouse in Denmark[